updated September 29, 2020 at 2 P.M.

 VOLUNTEER: We have a constant need for volunteers to respond to disasters big and small.
 If you have the time, you can make a significant impact as a Red Cross volunteer.
 Review our most urgently needed volunteer positions at redcross.org/volunteertoday and complete the online volunteer application.
 Additional volunteer opportunities are available at VOLY.org.

 DONATE: The Red Cross will be providing support to those affected by Hurricane Laura for weeks to come.
 You can make a difference by providing a financial gift to help the Red Cross meet the needs of those impacted by disasters.
-To donate visit redcross.org/donate, call 1-800-RED CROSS (800-733-2767) or text ‘LAURA’ to 90999 to make a $10 donation.
+To donate visit redcross.org/donate, call 1-800-RED CROSS (800-733-2767) or text ‘HURRICANES’ to 90999 to make a $10 donation.

 Material donations are not needed at this time.
 While well intentioned, donations of clothing and household items divert resources away from our mission — whearas financial donoations can be used right away to help those affected, such as replacing lost items like prescription medications or reading glasses.